 Strict rules and regulations

 The student reads about fraternity rules and regulations, and identifies the difference between two sets of rules.
-Then, they use phrases such as it is mandatory, it is not permitted, etc. to set strict rules and regulations as well as to correct the mistakes in some of them.
+Then, they use phrases such as it is mandatory, it is not permitted, etc. to set strict rules and regulations, and they correct the mistakes in some sentences.

 Wrap-up discussion